steam0/pact-guide/README.md

 ## Pact

 Pact is a framework for implementing Consumer Driven Contracts in an application.
-The consumer is able to write a contract to the provider by creating a _pact_.
+The consumer is able to write a consumer contract to the provider by creating a _pact_.
 A pact is an integration test written by the consumer, that the provider can add to their test suite and run before building (or deploying) a new version of the application.
 A pact file will contain information about which endpoint is called, request data, response data and whatever validation of the response data that the consumer chose to perform.

 ## Publishing pacts